1115 Application Process

 States have the option of using an interim template to develop their own applications.
 States are also encouraged to use the accompanying budget neutrality template in developing their applications.
 States may either download and complete the template, or simply use it as guide as they develop the application.
 States may submit completed applications to firstname.lastname@example.org.

-Application Template for Extending Section 1115 Demonstrations – FAST TRACK REVIEWS
+Application Template for Extending Section 1115 Demonstrations – Fast Track Reviews

-Click on the following links to download and complete the fillable application template for:
+Download and complete the fillable application template for:

-This document provides the statutory language in effect as of December 1, 2009 and may be helpful to section 1115 demonstration states analyzing benefits provided to certain demonstration eligible as of that date.”
+This document provides the statutory language in effect as of December 1, 2009, and may be helpful to section 1115 demonstration states analyzing benefits provided to certain demonstration eligible as of that date.

 More About the State Section 1115 Application Process

-Effective April 27, 2012, in accordance with section 10201(i) of the Affordable Care Act that set forth transparency and public notice requirements for section 1115 demonstrations, states will need to include the following components in demonstration applications in order for CMS to consider the application submission complete for the purpose of initiating federal review.
+Effective April 27, 2012, in accordance with section 10201(i) of the Affordable Care Act that set forth transparency and public notice requirements for section 1115 demonstrations, states will need to include the following components in demonstration applications for CMS to consider the application submission complete for the purpose of initiating federal review.

-Initial 1115 submissions:
+Initial 1115 Submissions

-- A comprehensive program description of the demonstration, including the goals and objectives to be implemented under the demonstration project.
+- A comprehensive program description of the demonstration, including the goals and objectives to be implemented under the demonstration project

-- A description of the proposed health care delivery system, eligibility requirements, benefit coverage and cost sharing (premiums, copayments, and deductibles) required of individuals who will be impacted by the demonstration to the extent such provisions would vary from the State’s current program features and the requirements of the Social Security Act.
+- A description of the proposed health care delivery system, eligibility requirements, benefit coverage and cost sharing (premiums, copayments, and deductibles) required of individuals who will be impacted by the demonstration to the extent such provisions would vary from the state’s current program features and the requirements of the Social Security Act

-- An estimate of the expected increase or decrease in annual enrollment, and in annual aggregate expenditures, including historic enrollment or budgetary data, if applicable.
+- An estimate of the expected increase or decrease in annual enrollment, and in annual aggregate expenditures, including historic enrollment or budgetary data, if applicable

-- Current enrollment data, if applicable, and enrollment projections expected over the term of the demonstration for each category of beneficiary whose health care coverage is impacted by the demonstration.
+- Current enrollment data, if applicable, and enrollment projections expected over the term of the demonstration for each category of beneficiary whose health care coverage is impacted by the demonstration

-- The specific waiver and expenditure authorities that the State believes to be necessary to authorize the demonstration.
+- The specific waiver and expenditure authorities that the state believes to be necessary to authorize the demonstration

-- The research hypotheses that are related to the demonstration’s proposed changes, goals, and objectives, a plan for testing the hypotheses in the context of an evaluation, and, if a quantitative evaluation design is feasible, the identification of appropriate evaluation indicators.
+- The research hypotheses that are related to the demonstration’s proposed changes, goals, and objectives; a plan for testing the hypotheses in the context of an evaluation; and, if a quantitative evaluation design is feasible, the identification of appropriate evaluation indicators

-- Written documentation of the State’s compliance with the public notice requirements, with a report of the issues raised by the public during the comment period, which shall be no less than 30 days, and how the State considered those comments when developing the demonstration application.
+- Written documentation of the state’s compliance with the public notice requirements, with a report of the issues raised by the public during the comment period, which shall be no less than 30 days, and how the state considered those comments when developing the demonstration application

-Extensions of Existing Demonstrations:
+Extensions of Existing Demonstrations

-- A historical narrative summary of the demonstration project, which includes the objectives set forth at the time the demonstration was approved, evidence of how these objectives have or have not been met, and the future goals of the program.
+- A historical narrative summary of the demonstration project, which includes the objectives set forth at the time the demonstration was approved, evidence of how these objectives have or have not been met, and the future goals of the program

-- If changes are requested, a narrative of the changes being requested along with the objective of the change and the desired outcomes.
+- If changes are requested, a narrative of the changes being requested along with the objective of the change and the desired outcomes

-- A list and programmatic description of the waivers and expenditure authorities that are being requested for the extension period, or a statement that the State is requesting the same waiver and expenditure authorities as those approved in the current demonstration
+- A list and programmatic description of the waivers and expenditure authorities that are being requested for the extension period, or a statement that the state is requesting the same waiver and expenditure authorities as those approved in the current demonstration

-- Financial data demonstrating the State’s historical and projected expenditures for the requested period of the extension, as well as cumulatively over the lifetime of the demonstration.
-This includes a financial analysis of changes to the demonstration requested by the State.
+- Financial data demonstrating the state’s historical and projected expenditures for the requested period of the extension, as well as cumulatively over the lifetime of the demonstration.
+This includes a financial analysis of changes to the demonstration requested by the state

-- Documentation of the State’s compliance with the public notice process, with report of the issues raised by the public during the comment period and how the State considered the comments when developing the demonstration application.
+- Documentation of the state’s compliance with the public notice process, with report of the issues raised by the public during the comment period and how the state considered the comments when developing the demonstration application

 States should review the full content of section 42 CFR 431.412 of the CMS Final Rule to confirm that it has met all of the pre-submission application requirements outlined in this subpart.
 Please note that while the Final Rule left open the applicability of public notice requirements to proposed amendments, to ensure that the public is afforded the same degree of transparency and input on proposed amendment requests, CMS applies application "completeness" requirements to state applications for amendments as well as posts and accepts public comments on all amendments.